viktorolatunji/Project-Portfolio/README.md

 ![SYLIP DASHBOARD](https://github.com/user-attachments/assets/3491291c-ae6b-47c6-baeb-427e378320cd)

-The stakeholders wanted a detailed report on the following KPIs
+The stakeholders wanted a detailed report on the following Metrics
 - Compute total profit for all regions
 - Rate of Revenue achieved in all regions.
 - Determine the gross profit margin for each item type sold.